prashantuu/FileFlow/README.md

 ```

 ## 💡 Why This Project
- to explore event-driven architecture, file system monitoring, and handling real-world issues like file stability, concurrency and external API integration.
+ to explore event-driven architecture, file system monitoring, and handling real-world issues like file stability, concurrency and external API integration

-## 🤖 AI Assistance

-ofc i used chatgpt and Gemini, as i don't have any mentor who would teach me about Structure of a Project and stuff

-This project was developed with the assistance of AI as a learning and productivity tool.

-AI was primarily used for Mentorship regarding Best Practices for Project Preparation

-it helped me with:
-- understanding how system designs and architecures are made
-- Understanding system design concepts such as e concurrency
-- Debugging issues and refining implementation approaches
-- Gaining insights into best practices for structuring and scaling the system
- and this readme.md

-AND this is not some ai slop
-All core implementation, integration, and decision-making were carried out by me
-lil bit of Codes from Chatgpt/Gemini where used for concurrency as i had no idea about it but i do now
-Learnt Cloudinary and Twilio stuffs from the Docs available

-## 📗 Application

-hehe